 As you can see, the tips of the greens are pointing down.
 It is important that each piece overlaps other stems, so you can only see the beautiful greens.

 Once you reach the top, move on to the other side.
 Just like the other side, start from the bottom and work your way to the top.
 It is just like roofing: bottom to top!

-When you connect with nature, you’ll start seeing beautiful colors even in winter.
+When you connect with nature, you’ll start seeing beautiful colours even in winter.
 So pick what you like, and weave them through the wreath.
 You can even add some pine cones by tying them with jute twine.

 Finally, you can see the beautiful wreath designed by YOU!

-I am happy with my achievement, and hope you are too about your new sustainable wreath.
+I am happy with my achievement and hope you are too about your new sustainable wreath.

-Since everything I used I already had at home, there was no environmental foot print.
-Plus, I only picked what I needed so it was plant friendly as well.
+Since everything I used I already had at home, there was no environmental footprint.
+Plus, I only picked what I needed so it was plant-friendly as well.
 The parts I didn’t use went straight to my compost, so nothing went to the landfill.

-It was fascinating how my curiosity sparked with so little to begin with.
+It was fascinating how my curiosity sparked with so little, to begin with.
 Truly, less means more.